Skip to content

 How does the BMW 1 Series drive?

-The BMW 1 Series manages to strike a mature balance between being fun to drive most of the time without being so racy that it can’t handle day-to-day commuting.
-The suspension is fairly firm but that means the car vehemently refuses to roll through corners, instead egging you on to tuck the front end tighter into the bend and lean on the prodigious amount of grip available.
+Whichever era of the front-wheel-drive 1 Series you pick, it vehemently refuses to roll through corners, instead egging you on to tuck the front end tighter into the bend and lean on the prodigious amount of grip available.

 This sensation is exacerbated by the steering which, while not bristling with feedback like sports cars of yesteryear, is incredibly accurate and intuitively weighted.
 Grip is seemingly endless, which further adds to the sense of unflappable confidence you get behind the 1 Series’ wheel.

 All these qualities are amplified in the 128ti and M135i, which gain an even sharper edge making them even more fun to drive.
 Read our in-depth comparison of the 128ti and M135i if you’re after a fast 1 Series.
+The M135i was replaced by the slightly less powerful M135 (no i) in 2025.

 Is the BMW 1 Series comfortable?